-Miner2Major’s nature projects are focused on the landscape, habitats, species and trails of Sherwood Forest.
-The scheme works with local conservation organisations and governmental bodies to protect the landscape in and around the Sherwood area to the benefit of native wildlife and habitats.
+Miner2Major’s nature projects focused on the landscape, habitats, species and trails of Sherwood Forest.
+The scheme worked with local conservation organisations and governmental bodies to protect the landscape in and around the Sherwood area to the benefit of native wildlife and habitats.

 Nature